rashunm/justice-melon/README.md

 - **Load Test Multiple Sites**: Test multiple websites in parallel to measure their response times
 - **Adjustable Resource Usage**: Choose between low, medium, and high intensity based on your device capabilities
+- **Auto Intensity Detection**: Automatically determine the optimal testing intensity based on device specifications
+- **Device Specifications**: View detailed information about your device hardware and capabilities
 - **Background Testing on Android**: Continue testing websites even when the app is in the background (Android only)
 - **Detailed Results**: View comprehensive test results with filtering and search functionality
 - **Clean UI**: Modern, responsive UI built with React Native Paper